Apaq/appkit/docs/getting-started/overview.md

 Critical bug fixes in earlier versions will be addressed based on their severity and impact.

 If you need to support IE11 or pre-Chromium Edge, this library isn't for you.
 Although web components can (to some degree) be polyfilled for legacy browsers, supporting them is outside the scope of this project.
-If you're using XenaDS in such a browser, you're gonna have a bad time. ⛷
+If you're using Appkit in such a browser, you're gonna have a bad time. ⛷

 ## License